depicmare/depicmare/README.md

 Hey,be careful.

 he/they ; any.

-epic / nightmare. = rad / mare
+Epic / Nightmare. = Rad / Mare

 Here are some ideas to get you started: